How to buy BWP Trust (BWP) shares in Australia

 - Search for BWP Trust.
 Find the share by name or ticker symbol: BWP.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until BWP Trust reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.

-- Check in on your investment.
+- Check on your investment.
 Congratulations, you own a part of BWP Trust.
-Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
+You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.

 What's in this guide?